gtchance/KMSegmentedControl/README.md

 ## This library is still under development

 Note: This library might contain some small bugs but it will be fixed as soon as possible.
-However, it won't affect any of its functionalities.
+However, it won't affect any of its funtionalities.
 It's planned to develop further functions that will make it more dynamic and cleaner.

 ### Screenshot